KravetsArtem/pomodoro-js/README.md

 ### Usage

-Run `npx pomodoro-js` in your terminal.
+Run `npx cli-pomodoro-js` in your terminal.

 ### Controls